jflamy/owlcms4/docs/Fly.md

 The application names in fly.io are global, so someone may have already used the name you want.
 You will be asked for two names;

 - one for <u>owlcms</u> -- this is the one you will be using to setup the competition, and from the competition site.
-If your club is named `myclub`,  you might pick `myclub-competition` as the name, and the URL would be `https://myclub-competition.fly.dev`
+If your club is named `myclub`,  you might pick `myclub` as the name, and the URL would be `https://myclub.fly.dev`
 - one for the <u>public scoreboard</u>.
 Whether you intend to use it immediately or not, it comes for free, so you might as well configure it.
 This allows anyone in the world to watch the scoreboard, including the audience (useful if the scoreboard is small or faint).
 Something like `myclub-results` makes sense as a name, and people would then use `myclub-results.fly.dev` to reach the scoreboard from their phone.

 You should check that the names are free: type the URL in your browser.
 If you get a 404 Not Found error, then the name is still free and you can claim it.